 Just park the car on a steep slope so the filler is downhill.
 Your siphon hose will be able to reach some of the gasoline to siphon it out.

 Method 2: Break the anti-siphon screen

 It is possible to break through the anti-siphon screen in a car.
-I don’t recommend this because you could end up blocking the fuel outlet if any part of the screen falls into the tank.
+I don’t recommend this because you could block the fuel outlet if any part of the screen falls into the tank.

 You’ll need something long and sharp to puncture the anti-siphon screen.
 The problem is that metal-on-metal can create a spark.
 And a spark could result in a massive fire!

-If the car only has an anti-siphon screen, then you’ll be able to siphon gas after breaking the screen.
-But, if it also has a rollover valve, then you’ll need to bypass this too (see method 3).
+If the car only has an anti-siphon screen, you can siphon gas after breaking the screen.
+But, if it also has a rollover valve, you’ll need to bypass this (see method 3).

 Method 3: Bypass the rollover valve

 Car rollover valves allow gas to enter the tank in one direction only.
 Most rollover valves are either ball or butterfly-type valves.

 In theory, you can bypass the rollover valve with the right tools.
 In practice though, this is very difficult and time-consuming to do.
 If the car has a rollover valve, I’d suggest skipping this method and going straight to method #4 or #5.

 - You will need about 8 feet of ¼ inch plastic hose.
 It should be stiff but still flexible.